ORH LEADERSHIP TEAM

 Peter Kaboli, MD, MS

-Peter Kaboli, MD, MS was named Acting Executive Director in 2022 and Executive Director in 2023.
-He leads the Office of Rural Health’s portfolio of partnerships with clinical program offices, research initiatives, and a strong innovation program of Rural Promising Practices and Enterprise-Wide Initiatives that are disseminated across VHA to increase access to care for hundreds of thousands of rural Veterans.
+Peter Kaboli, MD, MS was named Executive Director in January 2024.
+Dr. Kaboli leads ORH's portfolio of partnerships with clinical program offices, research initiatives, and a strong innovation program of Rural Promising Practices and Enterprise-Wide Initiatives that are disseminated across Veterans Health Administration to increase access to care for hundreds of thousands of rural Veterans.

 Dr. Kaboli also oversees the activities of five Veterans Rural Health Resource Centers (VRHRCs) in Iowa City, Iowa; Salt Lake City, Utah; White River Junction, Vermont; Gainesville, Florida; and Portland, Oregon.
 ORH’s VRHRCs serve as hubs of rural health care research, innovation, and dissemination.
 Dr. Kaboli ensures that ORH fulfils its legislative mandate as outlined in 38 USC § 7308 to conduct rural Veteran focused research, create innovative solutions to rural Veteran access challenges, and disseminate those solutions system-wide.

-He earned his BS in Biology, MS in Epidemiology, and his MD, all from the University of Iowa.
-He completed his residency at LDS Hospital in Salt Lake City, UT in 1998 and General Medicine Fellowship and VA Quality Scholars Fellowship at the University of Iowa/Iowa City VAMC in 2000.
+He earned his BS in biology, MS in epidemiology, and his MD from the University of Iowa.
+He completed his residency at LDS Hospital in Salt Lake City, Utah in 1998 along with his General Medicine Fellowship and VA Quality Scholars Fellowship at the University of Iowa/Iowa City VA Medical Center in 2000.

 Dr. Kaboli’s research interests include health care access, rural health, inpatient medical care quality, development of valid methods for measuring medication appropriateness, and interventions to optimize medication delivery to vulnerable Veteran populations.